 I work in The Thwaite,* a quiet room set aside for counselling in an area very accessible to Edinburgh and also for those coming from elsewhere.

-To minimise our meeting's carbon footprint, please consider coming by public transport; an easy bus ride from central Edinburgh, just minutes away from the Lothian Buses 26 route terminus.
+To minimise our meeting's carbon footprint, please consider coming by public transport; Getting to me is an easy bus ride from central Edinburgh; four bus routes stop less than a minute's walk from my door!

 If this is not possible and you need to come by car, there is ample parking available nearby and I am close to the main routes west and north.